-Despite the fact that the Jewish community as a whole was split over several towns, it was incredibly tight-knit.
-The Rabbi was simultaneously the mohel and shochet, and he served the entire community.
-At the centre of the social scene was the bustling Jewish Recreational Club (sometimes referred to as the Jewish Social Club).
+Despite the fact that the Jewish community as a whole was split over these four towns, it was incredibly tight-knit.
+The Rabbi was simultaneously the mohel and shochet, and he served the entire community under the auspices of the Egyptian Beth-Din.
+At the centre of the social scene was the bustling Jewish Recreational Club (sometimes referred to as the Jewish Social or Jewish Recreational Club).

 At its peak, between 1930 and 1950 the Jewish community in Sudan numbered up to 1000 people (at a generous estimate).
 This is an incredibly small number when compared to other Jewish communities in the Middle-East, and even smaller when compared the 8 million strong population of Sudan at the time.
 These Jews were allowed to live peacefully alongside their Muslim and Christian neighbours.
 Tight friendships were made on both community and personal levels and it was, for the most part, a peaceful and harmonious existence.